Uncharted: The Lost Legacy Review

 Like other Uncharted games, you use firearms, melee combat and stealth to defeat enemies.
 Between fisticuffs you jump, sprint, climb, swim and swing to explore environments including towns, buildings, and temples to advance through the game's story.

-With Chloe and Nadine, the game has a darker feel.
-As opposed to Nathan's light hearted quips and foolhardy plundering of treasure, Chloe is more interested in finding out about what the artefacts tell her about her family.
-This, combine with the shorter story, creates a compelling and intense game that digs into the affect our parents have on us.
+As opposed to Nathan's light hearted quips and foolhardy plundering of treasure, Chloe and Nadine bring the game a darker feel.
+Chloe is more interested in finding out about what the artefacts tell her about her family.
+This combined with the shorter story, creates a compelling and intense game that digs into the affect our parents have on us.

 There is a wide range of difficulty settings, although it's still quite hard on the easiest.
 Tips appear in the game if you get stuck on a puzzle or direction of travel.